 - Allows multiple users to collaborate, edit and publish content easily

 A CMS stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A CMS also allows multiple editors and authors to access, manage, and work on your site’s content and publish it on different parts of your site.
+A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different sections of the website.

 Specialized technical knowledge was not only required to design and create a website but also to set up and configure the site, add new features and functionality, customize pages and make layout changes, as well as manage, maintain and update the site.